yegor256/blog/_drafts/empty.md

 }
 {% endhighlight %}

-This method, first, loads the content of the file.
+This method first loads the content of the file.
 Second, it counts how many lines match the regular expression provided.
-Why does method `grep` smells?
+So why does method `grep` smell?
 Because it does two things instead of one &mdash;
 it loads and it greps.

 If we make a rule, to avoid empty lines in method bodies, the method